Applicable Large Employers (or ALEs) with 50 or more full-time or full-time equivalent employees must provide access to qualifying health coverage.

 An ALE may be penalized if it doesn’t offer minimum essential coverage (MEC) to at least 95% of its full-time employees and their dependents.

 In addition to satisfying the health coverage requirements, ALEs must report information to the IRS and send summary statements to employees via the 1095-C form (and 1094-C transmittal).
-Late filings can result in a $50-$270 penalty (depending on the delay), with intentional disregard costing as much as $540 per form.
+Late filing can result in a $50-$290 penalty (depending on the delay), with intentional disregard costing as much as $580 per form.

 Remember: Penalties are incurred per form, which includes the IRS information return and the recipient/employee statement.
 Therefore, if you fail to file a correct 1095-C with the IRS and don’t provide a correct statement to the recipient/employee, you may be subject to two penalties.
 And depending on the oversight, the maximum amount for the calendar year can reach into the millions.

 During the initial years the ACA was enacted, the IRS withheld enforcement of ACA coverage and reporting requirements to give businesses time to adjust and prepare.
 Not anymore.
 The IRS is now sending out Letter 226J to notify employers of any penalty assessments.
-To date, over 30,000 letters have been sent levying over $4 billion in fines.
-The IRS has finished sending letters for tax year 2016 and is now focusing on letters for 2017 and 2018 filings.
+To date, over 30,000 letters have been sent levying over $4 billion in fines

 As should be obvious now, ACA reporting is still required!
 The deadlines for filing are:

-Under the recently signed Taxpayer First Act, many businesses will no longer be able to submit paper forms and will have to file electronically, instead.
-The current 250-return threshold will remain the same for calendar year 2020, but will drop in the coming years, as follows:
+Under the Taxpayer First Act, many businesses will no longer be able to submit paper forms and will have to file electronically instead.
+The current 250-return threshold will remain the same for calendar year 2022, but will drop in the coming years.
+Details pending IRS announcement.